refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/antd/adding-sort-and-filters.md

 <Checklist>

 <ChecklistItem id="add-search-and-filters-antd">
-I added search and filters to the table
+I added search and filters to the table.
 </ChecklistItem>

 </Checklist>